-Accrued interest pertains to interest on cash equivalents, short-term investments and available-forsale treasury notes.
+Accrued interest pertains to interest on cash equivalents, short-term investments and available-for-sale treasury notes.

-Advances to former employee are noninterest-bearing loans which is due and demandable.
-Allowance for doubtful accounts was provided for the full amount.
+Advances to employees are noninterest-bearing loans which is due and demandable.

+Allowance for doubtful accounts was provided for the full amount of advances to former employee amounting to ₱0.13 million.